 Endemic honey bee diseases include:

-American foulbrood has not been detected in the NT but present in all other states.
+American foulbrood was detected in the NT in 2019.

 Small hive beetle